 NM Areas Reviewed Findings Recommendations

 Each patient with a positive PTSD screen

 received a suicide risk assessment.

 Suicide risk assessments for patients with

 positive PTSD screens are completed by

 acceptable providers.

 Acceptable providers established plans of

 care and disposition for patients with

 positive PTSD screens.

 Acceptable providers offered further

 diagnostic evaluations to patients with

 positive PTSD screens.

-X Providers completed diagnostic Providers did not complete clinical 8.
-We recommended that providers
+Providers completed diagnostic

-evaluations for patients with positive diagnostic evaluation in one of nine EHRs. complete diagnostic evaluations for
+evaluations for patients with positive

-PTSD screens. patients with positive PTSD screens.
+PTSD screens.

 Patients, when applicable, received mental

 health treatment.

-Clinic Profiles
+Clinic Profile

 This review evaluates the quality of care provided to veterans at all of the outpatient clinics under the parent facility's oversight.
-In addition to PC integrated with women's health, MH, and tele-health services, the CBOCs provide various specialty care and ancillary services.
-The following table provides information relative to each of the outpatient clinics and lists the services provided at each location.
-The following table provides information relative to each of the outpatient clinics and lists the services provided at each location.
+The Selma VA Clinic provides PC integrated with women's health, mental health, and tele-health services.
+The following table provides information relative to the Selma VA Clinic and lists the services provided at that location.